iamabhigupta/python/variable_and_data_types.md

-# Day 6 - Variables and Data Types

 ## What is a variable?

 Variable is like a container that holds data.
 Very similar to how our containers in kitchen holds sugar, salt etc